 Patent Leather Shoes and Patent Leather Purse Combinations

-Now, before you think I’ve flipped my fashion lid saying it’s a-okay to do something so, well, shiny, let’s take a look at what’s been happening in the fashion world these days.
-I mean, there’s grape-colored shoes and eyeshadow to match, mega-bright skirts worn with combat boots, feathers twirling from our earlobes and nail polish that smells like a bowl of cherries.
+Now, before you think I’ve flipped my fashion lid saying it’s a-OK to do something so, well, shiny, let’s take a look at what’s been happening in the fashion world these days.
+I mean, there are grape-colored shoes and eyeshadow to match, mega-bright skirts worn with combat boots, feathers twirling from our earlobes and nail polish that smells like a bowl of cherries.

 Gals, read our “rules are meant to be broken” post, then hit the stores to get your shine on.

 Here are some ideas for how to wear the patent duo.

 It used to be that patent — especially the shoe — was for dressing up.
 It was THE churchgoing, special-event must-have.
 Not anymore.
 Yeah, patent still works for those occasions, but it’s no longer for those moments only.

 Add some oomph to your casual jeans-and-blazer outfit with black patent peeptoe flats and a patent clutch.

 Although black patent leather works great with the denim-and-blazer look, let’s agree to end all things Darth-Vader-dark there.
 This season’s all about color, and the patent shoe/bag combo shouldn’t be any different.
 Think yellow patent wedges and a yellow clutch to bring out one of the colors in your maxidress.
 Stunning.

 Who says your patent duo has to be in matching colors?
 Mix it up by wearing shoes in one shade and your handbag in another, drawing on existing colors and patterns from your main outfit.
 I love how this makes everything pop while still looking pulled-together.